ariele2/IoT/README.md

    b.
 The camera is connected to an ESP32 board that uploads the data to a realtime-firebase database.

-   c.
-Install open-mv IDE to work with micropython and connect to the camera.
+   note: Install open-mv IDE to work with micropython and connect to the camera.

 2. Sonar sensors.